 SEND and Local Offer

-As a school, our priority is to provide high quality teaching, pastoral care and effective interventions for our students.
-The overwhelming majority of the SEND budget funds staffing (teaching Assistants, HLTAs, ELSAs and specialist administrative support for Inclusion) and training, ensuring our SEND students receive the best possible support.
+As a school, our priority is to provide high quality teaching and pastoral care and effective interventions for our students.
+The overwhelming majority of the school budget funds staff (Teaching Assistants, HLTAs, ELSAs and specialist administrative support for Inclusion) and staff training for teachers and support staff to ensure this happens.

 The SEND team is here to provide help, encouragement and additional teaching to students who have been identified as having special educational needs or disabilities.
 SEND staff provide appropriate support for students with special educational needs across the curriculum.
 We take a whole school approach in our provision for students with special educational needs, with all staff sharing in the support of their disabilities, difficulties, learning and welfare.

 - To help every young person reach their full potential and optimise their self-esteem

 - To encourage the whole school community to develop and demonstrate a positive attitude towards special educational needs and disabilities

 - To encourage and support young people to participate in all decision making processes in relation to their education and take their views are taken into account